Lesbian, Gay, Bisexual or Trans (LGBT+) and thinking about adoption?

 What about transgender adopters?

 Because the numbers are small adoption agencies may not have experience of transgender people who wish to adopt.
 However the same laws apply, you can adopt whatever your sexual orientation and are protected from discrimination.
-Talk to New Family Social, see Harriet and Lizzie’s story and remember you can make initial enquiries of as many adoption agencies as you wish, before deciding which one to apply to adopt through.
+Talk to New Family Social, and remember you can make initial enquiries to as many adoption agencies as you wish, before deciding which one to apply to adopt through.

 Jackie & Victoria share their experience of being gay adopters and the importance of a good support network.